Pierre

 The Orsay Museum by the Seine on 4 June 2016 © French Moments

-The métro and RER network was not affected except for a few métro stations which were closed (including Saint-Michel and Cluny-La Sorbonne).
+The métro and RER network was not affected except for a few métro stations (Saint-Michel and Cluny-La Sorbonne), for which the authorities decided to close.

 Paris Floods June 2016 21 copyright French Moments

 The peak of the floods took place very early on Saturday morning.
-The water level should remain stable over the weekend and it will take several days for the rain-swollen river to drop back to its normal level.
+The water level should remain stable over the weekend, and it will take several days for the rain-swollen river to drop back to its average level.

 We started our 10 km walk along the banks of the River Seine at Place du Châtelet.
 Here is the Conciergerie and the Pont au Change: